Bobgy/audit/readme.md

-### Instructions on deploying this project on WAMP
+### Instructions for deploying this project on WAMP

 ## Installation